 Various organizations host essay, art, video and other contests for high school students, even as early as your sophomore or freshman year of high school.
 Search online for contests that fit your interests, and then participate!
-See our article on 10 Essay Contests for High School Sophomores and Juniors to get started.
+See 10 Essay Contests for High School Sophomores and Juniors to get started.

 Put money in the bank.

 If you don’t already have a savings account at a bank, open up one.
 As you earn money, deposit it at the bank.
 You’ll accrue a little bit of interest (free money!) each month, depending on your bank and the type of account you open.
 If you already have a bit of cash saved up, consider putting it in a CD an account where you agree to leave the money in it for a specified period of time in exchange for a higher interest rate.